govinda21/Ball_Tracking_Pi/README.md

 **General Information about the following steps**
 	Making this program to run on your Pi - We all know every color is made of 3 primary color namely Red(R), Green(G) and Blue(B).
 In short RGB.
 In opencv image captured from camera will be in BGR form means Blue, Green and Red.
 You might have think that it just a change in the order of color.
 But it is not like that.
 In opencv the order by which we specify the color is dependent on the image matrix.

-	In opencv there are many color spaces other than RGB like HSV, GRAY etc. In this project we will be using 	HSV color space.
+	<p>In opencv there are many color spaces other than RGB like HSV, GRAY etc. In this project we will be using 	HSV color space.</p>

 	2. **Callibration** - Since we will be dealing with the color image, it is always preferable to work in HSV color 	space.
 Camera gives BGR format image.
 It is very simple in opencv to convert the BGR format to HSV.In opencv, a 		functin named cvtColor() easily this sort of conversion.